benortiz/talk-react-crash-course/presentation/presentation.md

 ^ Components can declare what data they want.
 GraphQL will handle the fetching.
 Apollo will make sure it only fetches data that we don't alreay have locally.
 ^ Apollo query batching
 ^ https://blog.apollographql.com/reducing-our-redux-code-with-react-apollo-5091b9de9c2a

+---

+# Try it Yourself

+1. Clone the repo (github.com/benortiz/talk-react-crash-course).
+1. Create a `<HelloWorld />` component.
+1. Use JSON Placeholder to create your own async component.